kenny-designs/kenny-designs.github.io/_projects/2019-05-02-unityGameCollection.md

 were all created with the help of the Udemy tutorial series [Complete C# Unity Game Developer 2D](https://www.udemy.com/course/unitycourse/) and [Complete C# Unity Game Developer 3D](https://www.udemy.com/course/unitycourse2/).
-As such, I didn't want to make dedicated project page for each game but I'd still like to show off what I managed to create!
+As such, I didn't want to make a dedicated project page for each game but I'd still like to show off what I managed to create!
 I put a lot of effort into these games and I hope you enjoy trying them out!

 # Argon Assault
 [GitHub](https://github.com/kenny-designs/ArgonAssault) and [Live Game](https://kenny-designs.github.io/ArgonAssault/WebGL/index.html)

+**Controls:**
+- WASD to move
+- Spacebar to shoot

 Argon Assault is a [Starfox](https://en.wikipedia.org/wiki/Star_Fox) styled game in which the player flies a spaceship and attempts to get a highscore by destroying